7-step auto enrolment checklist for employers

 Do the right thing – understand your responsibilities and take action

 Follow the steps above to make your life easier and help look after your employees.
-And make sure your accounting software makes it simple and stress-free for you to meet your auto enrollment responsibilities.
+And make sure your accounting software makes it simple and stress-free for you to meet your auto enrolment responsibilities.